SamuelBolduc/log4js-wrapper/README.md

 In `production` environment, only the alias is used.
 This avoids generating an Error stacktrace everytime we log something (like it does in `development` or `test` envs).

-This package uses many ES6 features; therefore, you must be running Node v4.0.0 or above, and have the `--harmony-spreadcalls` flag enabled (unless in newer versions this is not longer needed).
+This package uses many ES6 features; therefore, you must be running Node v4.0.0 or above, and have the `--harmony-spreadcalls` flag enabled (unless this is not needed anymore in future Node releases).

 ## Usage